This page has been automatically translated. Please refer to the page in French if needed.

 Human Resources

-Immigration law: what changes for employers?
+Immigration law: what changes to the "work" component?

 Publié le 13 février 2024 - Directorate for Legal and Administrative Information (Prime Minister)

-Regularization in tension looms
+Regularization in “tension” trades

 This new regularization procedure does not involve any mandatory involvement of the employer.
 As a reminder, up to now, any procedure for regularizing a foreigner worker has directly involved the employer who himself made the application for a work permit.
-This obligation belongs here to the worker.
+That obligation belongs here to the worker.

 To be issued with a temporary residence card ‘temporary worker’ or ‘employee’ of a one-year duration, the foreigner worker must fulfill the following conditions:

-• have pursued an employed activity included in the list of occupations in tension for at least 12 consecutive or non-consecutive months during the last 24 months;
+- have pursued an employed activity included in the list of occupations in tension for at least 12 consecutive or non-consecutive months during the last 24 months;

-• hold a job in the list of occupations in tension at the time of application;
+- hold a job in the list of occupations in tension at the time of application;

-• proof of an uninterrupted period of residence of at least 3 years in France.
+- proof of an uninterrupted period of residence of at least 3 years in France.

 The prefect who issues this residence permit takes into account other elements such as:

-• the social and family integration of the foreigner worker;
+- the social and family integration of the foreigner worker;

-• respect for public order;
+- respect for public order;

-• its integration into the French businesses;
+- its integration into the French businesses;

-• its adherence to the ways of life and the values of business and the principles of the French Republic.
+- its adherence to the ways of life and the values of business and the principles of the French Republic.

 The issue of the temporary residence card ‘temporary worker’ or ‘employee’ entails the issue of the work authorization, which is evidenced by a secure document.